Join the Contributor Program

 Our Network Thrives — Both Online and Off

-Young Voices regularly throws online policy briefings and in-person events exclusive to members of our network.
-From thought-provoking salons and engaging policy debates to casual happy hours, we believe in the power of personal connections to advance professionally and build lasting friendships.
+Young Voices regularly hosts online policy briefings and in-person events exclusive to members of our network.
+From thought-provoking salons and engaging policy debates to casual happy hours, we believe in the power of personal connections to advance professionally.

-Applications for the Spring 2025 class are now open and will close on November 30, 2024, at 11:59 pm ET.
+Applications for the Spring 2026 class are now open and will close on November 30, 2025, at 11:59 pm ET.
 To join our cohort, submit a résumé, an op-ed draft, and a two-minute introductory video expressing your desire to be part of the movement.
-Direct all inquiries to apply@joinyv.org.
+Direct all inquiries to Program Manager Caleb Franz at cfranz@joinyv.org.

 Current Contributors